B179675-2024/OSDR_TNBC/activitylog.md

 - Q2: Is the difference between the known model (only p- is dependent on neighbourhood) and inference model (only p+ is) relevant to the incoherent models?
 I now have a good reference model to match S2H with inference model formalism they describe, I could try generating data for this and see how inference compares.

 Notes:
+objective 2: use label dict as global variable from inference function.
+Inferred line is basically flat… but it's supposed to be, p+ is very small, as is p-.
+Reminder: the inferred probability at the steady steady for F (t=)

+question 1, ksize: do I get different results with or without time?
+No I just forgot to specify time when getting the inference.

+Generate models for the data at t=1000 10 times, each using a different rng seed (from 0 to 9):
+Total: 40 plots (10 per sample size), I will report on the number of portraits displaying sensible arrow directions (convergent towards a central points, indicating negative regression weights, which implies a correct relationship between cell density and division).

+Got a class failure at seed 9, skipping to 10. (i.e., no division predicted which foils regression fitting step)

+k1: 0 sensible portraits
+k5: 0
+k10:5
+k25:2

+Made a function to quickly check whether models satisfy the conditions leading to good portraits.
+Confirmed to work (returned correct frequencies for the example above.)

+However, if I am checking low sample size, it is pretty painful to find suitable seeds, 11 and 12 failed too.
+Failed: 19, 20, 22, 23, 25, 26.
+Total of 9 failures encountered to reach a total of 20 rng seeds with successfull inference.

+Profile for first 10 seeds: 0, 0, 0.5, 0.2
+When we go to 20 seeds: 0.05, 0.2, 0.4, 0.25

 ## Week 9 | 21/07 - 25/07
 Goals:
+- [ ] Question 2: does the difference between known and inference model's mathematical definitions explain the low quality inferences I got in the past two weeks?
+- [ ] Adjust fit plot to visualise the model curve with its own y axis.
+- [ ] Present size results in table

 Meeting:
+- It can be easy to misunderstand/interpret my explanation of the inference mismatches, and saying that no more than 2 good portraits appear per time steps isn't surprising given the skew towards higher sample size.
+Apparently best performance is at 10k? or rather it doesn't improve past that?
+This is where we want to compare to a known model that is a proper mathematical match.
+- Slide 4, change over time: looking at other curves, can I confirm that it is stable at 1000, is there a decrease trend like Linus noted for tissue 99.
+To introduce the wrong model, I'd better first introduce the interest in presenting model quality in the prepublication.
+Model fits: use a second y axis for the sigmoid curve, maybe use hexbins for points to visualise density.
+- Make a table for size results.

 Notes: